PraveenHari17/PatientHealthMonitoringSystem/WeeklyUpdates/Aryan_Khan_week3.md

 ### Student name: Aryan Huq Khan
 ### Week: 3 Jan 24-Jan 30
 ___
 1. **How many hours did you spend on the project this week?
-3
+3 hours

 2. **Give rough breakdown of hours spent on 1-3 of the following:***
-   1. Top item: Our team met during the lab session and finalized our project idea with TA Oly.
-2 hours
+   1. Top item: Our team met during the lab session and finalized our project idea with TA Oly, 2 hours
-   2. 2nd item: Worked on the pre proposal document
+   2. 2nd item: Worked on the pre proposal document, 1 hour
 3. ***What did you accomplish this week?***
   - Finalized on Project Idea
   - Finished the preposal